glory-violet/mainworkingdirectory/README.md

 ```
 > The above code will create a file and enables it to be edited:
 - Once the task.sh file is editable copy and paste the entire script from below into the task.sh file:
+NOTE: Replace the "BUCKET" and "BACKUPBUCKET" with the actual S3 bucket, backup file location path.
 ```shell
 #!/bin/sh